Give up all alcohol from Ash Wednesday (February 17) until Easter (April 4)

 Take the time to establish your baseline metrics.
 Do this before you stop drinking, or shortly after.

-Metrics you should capture:
+Metrics to capture:

 - Record your weight (and body composition if possible)